RetroPie/RetroPie-Docs/docs/Universal-Controller-Calibration-&-Mapping-Using-xboxdrv.md

 ```
 sudo killall xboxdrv
 ```
-Press 'Enter' and then we will need to determine which js* you controller is at.
+Press 'Enter' and then we will need to determine which js[•] you controller is at.
 To do this, type:
 ```
 cat /proc/bus/input/devices

 ```
 Press 'Enter' and look for the controller in the list of devices.
 It can be identified by it's name in the device groupings next to the line beginning with `N: Name=`.
-Once you find it, make a note of it's js* number next to the line beginning with `H: Handlers= `.
-After you know the js* number, you will then type:
+Once you find it, make a note of it's js[•] number next to the line beginning with `H: Handlers= `.
+After you know the js[•] number, you will then type:
 ```
-jstest /dev/input/js*
+jstest /dev/input/js[•]
 ```
-Make sure to replace the star with your joystick's number and press 'Enter'.
+Make sure to replace [•] with your joystick's number and press 'Enter'.
 You should now see the joystick testing interface.
 Starting with the left joystick, slowly push in the left direction until it will not move anymore.
 You should see numerical onscreen feedback representing the absolute minimum X-axis value.
 Make a note of that value and release the joystick completely.
 At this point, make a note of the absolute center X-axis numerical value.
 Then, slowly push in the right direction until it will not move anymore and make note of the absolute maximum X-axis numerical value.
 Repeat that process moving slowly from top, center to bottom of the Y-axis, making notes of each value.
 When completed, you will then repeat the entire process on the right joystick.
 This process can also be applied to your analog triggers as well if needed.
 Once all of the values are known for your analog controls, you will add them to your xboxdrv configuration formatted as: `--calibration AXIS=YourMinimumValue:YourCenterValue:YourMaximumValue`.
 Using the base configuration example from the first section, it would look like this in practice:
 ```
 sudo /opt/retropie/supplementary/xboxdrv/bin/xboxdrv \
-	--evdev /dev/input/by-id/* \
+	--evdev /dev/input/by-id/[•] \
 	--silent \
 	--detach-kernel-driver \
 	--force-feedback \